DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-02-27-ucas-apply-preferences.md

 ---
 {% from "bar-chart/macro.njk" import appBarChart %}

-{% from "dist/govuk/components/notification-banner/macro.njk" import govukNotificationBanner %}
-{{ govukNotificationBanner({
-  html: "28 February – Update from UCAS: Only UTT application alerts and GT12 preferences need to be set.
-[Updated design](/publish-teacher-training-courses/ucas-apply-preferences-2)" | markdown("inline")
+> 28 February – Update from UCAS: Only UTT application alerts and GT12 preferences need to be set.
+[Updated design](/publish-teacher-training-courses/ucas-apply-preferences-2/)
-}) }}

 Providers can set preferences in NetUpdate for the way UCAS Apply behaves.
 NetUpdate is going away, we need to inherit and explain these preferences.